nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. CS2100 TA requests to create a new lab record
+1. CS2100 TA requests to create a new lab record.
-2. ProgrammerError requests for lab details
+2. ProgrammerError requests for lab details.
-3. CS2100 TA specifies the lab name and total score
+3. CS2100 TA specifies the lab name and total score.
-4. ProgrammerError creates a lab record for every student
+4. ProgrammerError creates a lab record for every student.

    Use case ends.

 **Extensions**

 * 3a.
-The given lab name is not unique or lab score < 0
+The given lab name is not unique or lab score < 0.
   * 3a.1 ProgrammerError shows an error message.
-  Use case resumes at 2
+  Use case resumes at 2.

   Use case ends.